vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 For computing gradient of a function with an n-dimensional input - forward mode requires n forward passes.

-We can do this in a single forward pass, instead of accumulating a single scalar value of derivative with respect to a particular node, we maintain a gradient vector at each node.
-Although, the strategy is pretty similar, it requires three passes for computing partial derivatives w.r.t. the three scalar inputs of the function.
+Vector mode does it in a single forward pass.
+Instead of accumulating one scalar derivative per node, it maintains a gradient vector at each node, so the derivatives with respect to all three scalar inputs are carried together rather than one pass at a time.

 At each node, we maintain a vector, storing the complete gradient of that node's output w.r.t.. all the input parameters.
 All operations are now vector operations,